stevekinney/tailwind-workshop/src/content/utility-first.md

 ## Popular Utility-First Frameworks

-1. **Tailwind CSS**: One of the most popular utility-first frameworks, it provides a wide range of utilities for everything from layouts to theming.
+1. [**Tailwind CSS**](https://tailwindcss.com/docs/utility-first): One of the most popular utility-first frameworks, it provides a wide range of utilities for everything from layouts to theming.
-2. **Tachyons**: Another utility-first framework focused on creating fast-loading, highly readable, and highly maintainable code.
+2. [**Tachyons**](https://tachyons.io/): Another utility-first framework focused on creating fast-loading, highly readable, and highly maintainable code.
-3. **Basscss**: A lightweight collection of base utility classes that are easy to extend.
+3. [**Basscss**:](https://basscss.com/) A lightweight collection of base utility classes that are easy to extend.

-Utility-first CSS may not be suitable for every project, but it offers a different paradigm that many find efficient and effective for building modern web interfaces.